 By Lemma \ref{lem:ModuliBC}, the fibre over $[P] \in \cC^0/\Ker \sigma_{\underline P}$ of the natural map

 parametrizes isomorphism classes of string algebroids with underlying principal $G$-bundle $P$.
-To give a cohomological interpretation of this fibre, denote by $\Omega^{2,0}_{cl}$ the sheaf of (holomorphic) closed $(2,0)$-forms on $X$.
-Recall from \cite[Lem.
-2.10]{grt} that there is a group homomorphism
+To give a cohomological interpretation of this fibre, consider again the sheaf $\Omega^{2,0}_{cl}$ of (holomorphic) closed $(2,0)$-forms on $X$ and the homomorphism \eqref{eq:sigmaP}.
+The quotient